samliu/fishing/reels.md

 #### Benefits of a Baitcaster

-The number one advantage for a baitcaster is accuracy.
-After hours of practice with a baitcaster, you’ll be able to put a lure exactly where you want it.
-You’ll also be able to stop the lure on a dime, meaning bad casts that are headed for a snag can be swiftly recovered.
+With practice, you get more overall accuracy with a baitcaster as well as some added casting distance.
+Because the reel rotates as you cast, there's no inertia keeping line from coming off the reel except for what you add by either using built-in brakes and/or your thumb (also called "thumbing").
+Since you can stop line from coming off the reel at any time, you have an added degree of control.

+Baitcaster reels : spinning reels :: stick shift : automatic transmission.

+Maybe not as dramatic as that, but definitely a step up skillwise.

 #### Drawbacks of a Baitcaster

 You need patience to use a baitcaster effectively.
-At first, it will seem impossible to cast correctly, and if you don’t stop the spool after the lure lands, the line keeps feeding out, creating a frustrating mess.
-They are also used for lures alone, so they don’t have the versatility of other reels.
+At first, it will seem impossible to cast correctly, and if you don’t stop the spool after your bait / lure lands, the line keeps feeding out.

-When you are ready to upgrade your fishing and increase your accuracy, consider purchasing a baitcaster.
+One fallacy that people give is that you can't cast bait with a baitcaster (that it's for lures only).
+This turns out to be false.
+If you think about it logically there's not really a reason why you can't attach bait instead of a lure.

 ### Fly Reel

-Flyfishing is an angling method in which an artificial "fly" is used to catch fish.
-So this is geared toward surface fishing, and requires special casting techniques to cast a nearly weightless fly lure.
+Flyfishing is a surface fishing technique that relies on your casting the weight of the line instead of the weight of your tackle.
+Terminal tackle for fly fishing is almost weightless (a "fly lure").
 It seems difficult and I think I prefer other kinds of fishing so I'm not going to write more about it.

 ## Reel Components